16.355 Software Engineering Concepts

 Leishman and Cook, Requirements Risks Can Drown Software Projects

-Wing, A Specifier's Introduction to Formal Methods (This one may be tough reading for some of you -- you can skim it if you are feeling overwhelmed by the math)
+Wing, A Specifier's Introduction to Formal Methods (This one may be tough reading for some of you -- you can skim it if you are feeling overwhelmed by the discrete math)

-Leveson, Intent Specifications
+Read and summarize only: Leveson, Intent Specifications

 Parnas, On the Criteria to be used ... (html)